11 Key Software Development Trends (2023-2025)

 Many organizations are going so far as to invest in cyber insurance.

-Google search engine demand for "cyber insurance".
+Google search engine demand for "cyber insurance" is up 469% over 10 years.

 In fact, Colonial Pipeline, the owner of the nation's largest fuel pipeline network that fell victim to a ransomware attack in May 2020, reportedly had a $15-million policy.